tmip-emat/tmip-emat/docs/source/emat.conda.rst

-If you already have an existing environment you want to use, or if you'd like to skip the advice above and install TMIP-EMAT into the base environment, you can do so using the regular `conda install` tool.
+If you already have an existing environment you want to use, or if you'd like to skip the advice above and install TMIP-EMAT into the base environment, you can do so using the regular `pip install` tool.
 Activate the environment you want to install into, and then run:

 .. code-block:: console

-    conda install emat -c tmip -c defaults -c conda-forge
+    pip install emat

-The extra channels (`-c channel_name`) here are required as TMIP-EMAT depends on other packages from a variety of places.
-Because of these dependencies, there is a fair chance that installing TMIP-EMAT into an existing environment may cause incompatibilities with other tools, so installing in this manner is not recommended.
+Because TMIP-EMAT has a bunch of specific dependencies, there is a fair chance that installing TMIP-EMAT into an existing environment may cause incompatibilities with other tools, so installing in this manner is not recommended.